DeltaDynamo/DeltaDynamo.github.io/_blog/java/part1_oops/OOPS1.md

 date: 2025-07-20
 author: Anubhav Srivastava
 tags: [core java, object oriented programming]
+version: 1.0
 ---

 ## 🧠 Object Oriented Programming Basics : Polymorphism, Encapsulation, Inheritance & Abstraction

-Object-Oriented Programming (OOP) is not just a paradigm—it’s a mindset.
+Object-Oriented Programming (OOP) is not just a paradigm - it’s a mindset.
 To write clean, reusable, and scalable code in Java, we must **internalize** the four key pillars of OOP:

 ---